 Ready for tender

 The process to secure a developer to deliver the Lindfield Village Hub Project commenced in October 2018 when the Expression of Interest was issued to the open market.
 Five (5) developers were shortlisted and announced in late February 2019.
-Now, Council at its meeting of 19 November will consider the Lindfield Village Hub Tender Readiness Report, report which recommends that Council proceeds to the second stage of the two stage tender process, by issuing the tender documents to the shortlisted tenderers, and inviting them to submit a tender.
+Council at its meeting of 19 November resolved in part that subject to Council’s internal Major Projects Steering Committee being satisfied that the key pre-tender issues raised by NS Projects and the Major Projects Advisory Committee have been adequately addressed, Council authorise the General Manager to finalise the tender documents and issue to the shortlisted tenderers.

-Should Council resolve to proceed on 19 November, the RFT is scheduled to be issued to the shortlisted tenderers in December 2019.
-It is expected that the tenders should be submitted to Council in approximately April 2020, after which a detailed evaluation process shall commence.
+The RFT will be issued to the shortlisted tenderers and it is expected that the tenders should be submitted to Council in approximately April 2020, after which a detailed evaluation process shall commence.